Warning: Bears are wild animals that are dangerous and unpredictable. Do not approach bears or allow them to approach you! Do not feed bears!

-Great Smoky Mountains National Park is one of the few places remaining in the eastern United States where black bears can live in wild, natural surroundings.
-For many, this famous Smokies' resident is a symbol of wilderness.
+Great Smoky Mountains National Park is one of the largest protected areas in the eastern United States where black bears can live in wild, natural surroundings.

 Bears inhabit all elevations of the park.
 Though populations are variable, biologists estimate that roughly 1,500 bears live in the park.
 This equals a population density of approximately two bears per square mile.
 At one time, the black bear's range included most of North America except the extreme west coast.
-Because of the loss of habitat, the black bear is now confined to wooded areas or dense brushland.
+However loss of habitat has resulted in a significant reduction in this range.

 Black bears in the Smokies are black in color, but in other parts of the country they may be brown or cinnamon.
 They may be six feet in length and up to three feet high at the shoulder.
-During the summer months, a typical male bear weighs approximately 250 pounds while females are generally smaller and weigh slightly over 100 pounds.
+During the summer months, a typical adult male bear weighs approximately 250 pounds while adult females are generally smaller and weigh slightly over 100 pounds.
 However, bears may double their weight by the fall.
 Bears over 600 pounds have been documented in the park.
-Wild bears can live 12-15 years or more.
-"Panhandler" bears, who have had access to human foods and garbage, have a life expectancy of only half that time.
+Bears can live 12-15 years or more, however bears which have had access to human foods and garbage have a life expectancy of only half that time.

 Bears, like humans, are omnivores.
 Plant materials such as berries and nuts make up approximately 85% of their diet.
 Insects and animal carrion provide valuable sources of protein for bears.